Take Her, She's Mine: Cast

-Development
+Original play

-The film was based on a popular play with Art Carney.
+The film was based on a popular play starring Art Carney.
 It was written by Henry and Phoebe Ephron based on Phoebe's correspondence with their daughter Nora, who was away at college.
 They wrote the script in six weeks and sent it to their agent.
-Both Josh Logan and Hal Prince wanted to produce the film, but the Ephrons decided on Prince as Logan had wanted big stars.
+Both Josh Logan and Hal Prince wanted to produce the play, but the Ephrons selected Prince, as Logan had wanted big stars.

+George Abbott directed the play version.
+Elizabeth Ashley, who played the daughter, said the play was originally about the parents but was adjusted during rehearsals and previews to focus more on the father-daughter scenes.
+She wrote Abbott "staged it interestingly like a musical, with a lot of short vignettes that cut in and out very quickly, but it was essentially a string of recognition jokes calculated to get laughs from the theater party ladies who were its natural audience.
+The big joke was the father's anxiety about his daughter's virginity.
+It was all cute and innocent, like a situation comedy on television."

+Ashley said reviews were mixed but "because of Carney the play sold out".

 Production

 The film rights were bought by 20th Century-Fox, which hired Nunnally Johnson to write the script.
 Johnson submitted a draft, but new studio head Darryl F. Zanuck demanded a rewrite with the last act set in Paris to lend the film more international appeal.
 Johnson later called the ending "a very lousy third act, all taken on the back lot and the French didn't understand that any more than the Americans either, by that time.
 But he (Zanuck) insisted on it."

-The film was released on November 13, 1963, just nine days before the assassination of John F. Kennedy; in fact, a radio spot for the film aired on KLIF in Dallas just a few minutes after their first bulletin of the shooting.
-Quickly, 20th Century-Fox recalled all 350 copies of the film in order to delete a scene in which a character supposedly speaks with Jacqueline Kennedy.
+The film was released on November 13, 1963, just nine days before the assassination of John F. Kennedy.
+A radio advertisement for the film aired on KLIF in Dallas, the site of the assassination, just a few minutes after the station's first news bulletin of the shooting.
+20th Century-Fox quickly recalled all 350 copies of the film in order to delete a scene in which a character supposedly speaks with Jacqueline Kennedy.